Grow a living barrier for your home with these Plants You Can Grow Instead of a Fence for Privacy and Lush Green Look!

 Botanical Name: Prunus laurocerasus

 Also known as cherry laurel, these plants have strong, dense evergreen foliage and can make an 8-10 feet tall privacy screen with annual pruning.
 Grow them in well-drained soil in a sunny location, and they will reward you with white flowers in spring!

 Botanical Name: Photinia x fraseri

 Photinia is an evergreen beautiful plant used as a fence with glossy leaves that provide dense coverage.
 You have to prune it regularly to keep the plant healthy and flourishing.

 Botanical Name: Bambusoideae

 Bamboos offer an elegant and beautiful look to the landscape.
-They are fast-growing and low-maintenance plants that can be used to create a strong aesthetic living privacy screen or hedge.
+They are fast-growing and low-maintenance plants and can be used to create a strong aesthetic living privacy screen or hedge.

 Here are the best bamboo varieties you can grow for hedging and fence